Completing Networks by Learning Local Connection Patterns: Conclusion

 \section{Conclusion}

 In this paper, we propose a model to solve the network completion problem when some nodes and their corresponding edges are missing.
-This model can learn the local connection pattern of the observable part of the network by Graph Auto-Encode, and generalize it to the unknown region of the adjacency matrix.
-Experiments show that our model outperforms the competition model in most synthetic networks and real networks, and is especially good at completing the edges between unobserved nodes.
-By studying the properties of the model, we propose the Reachable CC metric, which essentially measures the probability of connecting edges between higher-order neighbors of nodes in the network.
+This model can learn the local connection patterns of the observable part of the network by Graph Auto-Encode, and generalize them to the unknown region of the adjacency matrix.
+Experiments show that our model outperforms the comparison models in most synthetic networks and real networks, and is especially good at completing the edges between unobserved nodes.
+To further investigate the nature of the model, we propose the Reachable CC metric, which essentially measures the probability of connecting edges between higher-order neighbors of nodes in the network.
 For networks with higher Reachable CC, C-GIN model performs better.
 Finally, We demonstrate the necessity of individual components in the model through ablation experiments.

 Of course, this model still has some limitations.
 In reality, the number of unobserved nodes is often difficult to obtain, but in this paper, the number of unobserved nodes is assumed to be known.
 So estimating the number of unobserved nodes would be a meaningful problem.
 In some cases, we can capture the features of nodes, for example, nodes on Cora's network are papers, which themselves contain feature information.
-In some cases, there will be some dynamics between nodes, such as SIR dynamics which describe the temporal dynamics of infectious disease, thus forming the time series data can be utilized to complete network.
-How to use the pattern of local structure and the features of these nodes and the time series data together to solve the network completion problem will be the direction of our exploration in the future.
+In some cases, there will be some dynamics between nodes, such as SIR dynamics which describing the temporal dynamics of infectious disease.
+Thus some time series data can be utilized to complete network.
+How to use the patterns of local structure and the features of these nodes as well as the dynamics together to solve the network completion problem will be the direction of our future study.